RonaldDijkstra/folkingebrew/source/blog/posts/2019-12-17-meet-backyard-dipa.html.markdown

 image: assets/images/social/201912-backyard.png
 featured_image: blog/201912-introducing-backyard.png
 ---
-__Meet one of the thickest beers we've brewed to date.
+__Meet one of the boldest beers we've brewed to date.
 The late hop yield and a double dry hop contribute to a slight bitterness and a taste explosion of pineapple, stone and citrus fruit.
-The generous addition of oat flakes ensures a delicious juicy body.__
+The generous addition of flaked oats ensures a delicious juicy body.__

 ## Background